Jubilee v Export Finance Australia & NAIF

 The definition of activities includes developing and implementing policies, plans, programs and legislation.

-Jubilee Australia alleges that EFA and NAIF fail to adequately disclose the information above in recent annual reports, including failing to disclose the true effect of their financing activities on the environment.
+Jubilee Australia alleged that EFA and NAIF failed to adequately disclose the information above in its last three annual reports, including failing to disclose the true effect of its financing activities on the environment.
+Since the claim was filed, EFA and NAIF have published annual reports for the 2022/2023 and 2023/2024 financial years.

 The first case management hearing took place on 12 December 2023.
-Subsequent orders have been made that set out a timetable for Jubilee Australia to apply for leave to amend the pleadings and consider the possibility of the respondents opposing the new pleadings.
+Subsequent orders were made that set out a timetable for Jubilee Australia to apply for leave to amend the pleadings and consider the possibility of the respondents opposing the new pleadings.

 Jubilee Australia’s legal representatives

-Ron Merkel KC and Natasha Hammond are counsel for Jubilee Australia.
+Ron Merkel SC and Natasha Hammond were counsel for Jubilee Australia.

 Taxpayer-funded finance groups hit with Federal Court law suit over support for fossil fuel industry projects, Michael West Media, 18 July, 2023